BPA Guide: Everything you need to know about BPA and Packaging

 • Aluminium bottles, when internal protective lacquers are used

-Close up of a Tournaire aluminium bottle with an internal gold lacquerTournaire is phasing in BPA-free lacquer for their internal coatings
+Close up of a Tournaire aluminium bottle with an internal gold lacquerTournaire has offered a tried and trusted BPA-free lacquer option for many years

 How will the EU ban on BPA affect UK businesses?